What are Early Symptoms of Mesothelioma

 What to Look Out For

-• Shortness of Breath: Experiencing difficulty breathing or feeling winded after minimal activity can also be an early sign.
+• Shortness of Breath: Experiencing difficulty in breathing or feeling winded after minimal activity can also be an early sign.
 If climbing a flight of stairs feels like you've just run a marathon—it's worth paying attention to.

 • Chest Pain: Discomfort or pain in the chest area is another early symptom to watch out for.
 If it feels like there's an elephant sitting on your chest, don't ignore it.

-These symptoms might seem generic, but if they persist, it's crucial not to brush them off as a bad cold or just signs of getting older.
-Remember, early detection of mesothelioma can make a significant difference in treatment outcomes.
+These symptoms might seem generic, but if they continues, it's crucial not to brush them off as a bad cold or just signs of getting older.
+Remember, early detection of mesothelioma can make a notable difference in treatment outcomes.
 So, if these symptoms sound familiar, it might be time to have a chat with your doctor.
 After all, it's better to be safe than sorry, right?
 Next, we'll explore the early signs of Peritoneal Mesothelioma, so keep reading!

 3. Early Symptoms of Peritoneal Mesothelioma